 The Friday luncheon celebrated the alumni award winners.
 This year, the Young Achiever Award went to Dr. Brent Credille (DVM ’08), and the Distinguished Alumni Awards were given to Dr. Sheila McGuirk (DVM ’77) and Dr. Jack Sexton (DVM ’78).
-Each year, nominations are taken for the two awards and the alumni board reviews and selects winners based on nominee’s contributions in public service, professional service, research, contributions to local community, state or nation, involvement in veterinary associations, and contribution to the CVM Alumni Association.
+Each year, nominations are taken for the two awards and the alumni board reviews and selects winners based on nominee’s contributions in public service, professional service, research, contributions to the local community, state or nation, involvement in veterinary associations, and participation to the CVM Alumni Association.

 2018 Young Achiever Award

 Brent Credille, Class of 2008

 Brent Credille is an assistant professor in the department of population health, food animal health and management program at the UGA College of Veterinary Medicine.
 A clinical bovine veterinarian and specialist in beef production medicine, he received his DVM from UGA in 2008.
 After graduation, he practiced as a large animal ambulatory veterinarian for two months before completing an internship in livestock medicine and surgery at Colorado State University.
 He returned to UGA in 2009 as a resident in Large Animal Internal Medicine and was awarded his Ph.D. in physiology/pharmacology in 2014.
 He joined the faculty of the CVM in 2013.